RetroDECK/ES-DE/INSTALL-DEV.md

 ## Development environment

-ES-DE is developed and compiled using GCC and Clang/LLVM Unix, Clang/LLVM on macOS and MSVC on Windows.
+ES-DE is developed and compiled using GCC and Clang/LLVM on Unix/Linux, Clang/LLVM on macOS and MSVC on Windows.

 CMake is the build system for all the supported operating systems, used in conjunction with `make` on Unix and macOS and `jom` on Windows.
 Xcode on macOS or Visual Studio on Windows are not required for building ES-DE and they have not been used during development.